Mildred Carruthers 1928 - 2020 - Obituary

 In lieu of flowers, the family requests donations be made to The Trezevant Foundation, Independent Presbyterian Church, or Church Health.

-She was born to Paul Irving Black and Cecelia Schelly Black on May 26, 1928, in Memphis, TN.
+Memphis - Mildred Black Carruthers, 92, of Memphis, Tennessee passed away on June 21, 2020.
+She was born to Paul Irving Black and Cecelia Schelly Black on May 26, 1928 in Memphis, TN.
 She graduated from Sacred Heart High School and attended Siena College.
 She married Dr. Dan Carruthers in 1951 and they spent 44 wonderful years together until his death in 1995.
 Danny, her eldest son, also preceded her in death.
 She is survived by her other children: Paul Carruthers of Birmingham, AL, Chris Carruthers and Albert Carruthers (Kathy) of Memphis, TN, and her six grandchildren: Ian Carruthers (Grace), Chisholm Carruthers (Katie), McCain Carruthers, Kate Carruthers, Will Carruthers, and Alex Carruthers.
 Mildred is also survived by her siblings Paul Black (Carolyn) of Jonesboro, AR, Schelly Black of Huntsville, AL, and Cecilia Howell (Billy) of Cumming, GA.

 Mildred loved to cook.
 Once she found a recipe that she preferred, she worked on it until she felt she had perfected it.
 Her award-winning yeast rolls and chess pies were prized gifts during the holidays.
 Her care and compassion for others included her volunteer work in the LeBonheur Club and the Josephine Circle.
 In addition, she willingly opened her home to family members of friends who needed extended stays, as well as relatives who required assistance.